asar1245/Sebastian-AyalaRuano/content/project/Betalactamase_drug_discovery/index.md

 - Bioinformatics
 date: "2021-09-07"
 draft: false
-excerpt: In this project, I created machine learning classifiers, including Logistic Regression, Random Forest, and XGBoost, to evaluate the activity of molecules that have been experimentally tested to bind or not bind to [Beta-Lactamases](https://en.wikipedia.org/wiki/Beta-lactamase).
+excerpt: In this project, I created machine learning classifiers (Logistic Regression, Random Forest, and XGBoost) to evaluate the activity of molecules that have been experimentally tested to bind or not bind to [Beta-Lactamases](https://en.wikipedia.org/wiki/Beta-lactamase).
 Also, I implemented a web service with the best model.
 layout: single
 links:
 - icon: github